Alert Message Please update your browser.

 • Data breaches—this is when sensitive information is accessed through illegal means, copied, transferred and then used by unauthorized individuals

-• Unsecure browsing/websites that don't contain "https://" or using a public Wi-Fi/browser
+• Unsecured browsing/websites or using a public Wi-Fi/browser

-• The dark web—an online marketplace for illegal activity an encrypted content that often exchanges hands through anonymous users
+• The dark web—is a part of the internet that isn’t visible to the general public where encrypted content often exchanges hands through anonymous users

 • Malware—software that can damage your computer so a hacker can steal information, in addition to spreading viruses